SheaButta/Amazon_Vine_Analysis/README.md

 __Client Deliverables:__
 - Deliverable 1: Perform ETL on Amazon Product Reviews
 - Deliverable 2: Determine Bias of Vine Reviews
-- Deliverable 3: A Written Report on the Analysis (README.md)

 ## Resources